 MICHAEL JACKSON: The King of Style

 Is there a creative field that Michael Jackson hasn’t greatly impacted?
-Judging by the fedoras, short leather jackets and aviator sunglasses adorning the frames of many a pop/R&B singer, the answer to that question is a definite, “no.” 30+ years after “Thriller,” the signature style MJ cultivated during that era is still the go-to uniform for male artists who want to channel MJ’s classic cool vibe.
+Judging by the fedoras, short leather jackets and aviator sunglasses adorning the frames of many a pop/R&B singer, the answer to that question is a definite no. Thirty-plus years after Thriller, the signature style MJ cultivated during that era is still the go-to uniform for male artists who want to channel the King of Pop’s classic cool vibe.

 DIANA ROSS: The Original Diva